harrisonpratt/wine-quality/README.md

 ![ ](spr3.png)
 This plot shows a negative correlation between quality and residual sugar in white wine.

+Overall, the white wine plots show weak correlations between quality and the three variables.
+Fixed acidity has a slight negative correlation with quality, pH has a slight positive one, and residual sugar shows a very weak negative trend.
+Since none of the relationships are strong, we can’t make confident predictions about wine quality using just these variables.
+These results suggest other factors might play a more important role in determining white wine quality.

 Statistical Plots (Spearman) Red Wine:
 ![ ](spr4.png)
 This plot shows a positive correlation between quality and fixed acidity in red wine.